Counting points on a family of degree one del Pezzo surfaces: Introduction

 The lowest degree del Pezzo surface for which Manin's conjecture is known is a singular del Pezzo surface of degree two studied by Baier and Browning in 2013 \cite{Baier-Browning-delPezzodegree2}.
 For higher degrees, more is known.
 In \cite{delaBrowning-Manin-degree-4-2} and \cite{delaBrowning-Manin-degree-4}, de la Bret\`eche and Browning derive Manin asymptotics for certain del Pezzo surfaces of degree four.
 For more known cases of Manin's conjecture, especially for higher degrees, we refer to \cite{Browning-Survey} and \cite{Browning-book}.

 For our surface, we will count a specific subset of the rational points. \begin{defn} A rational point $(x,y,u,v) \in S_{A,B,Q}(\Z)$ is called \textbf{integral with respect to the singularity} if $\gcd(x,y,Q(u,v))=1$.
 From the structure of $S_{A,B,Q}$, the condition $\gcd(x,y,Q(u,v))=1$ is equivalent to $\gcd(x,Q(u,v))=1$. \footnote{Another interpretation of this $\gcd$ condition is that $(x,y,u,v)$ is integral with respect to the singularity if and only if $(x,y,u,v)\in S_{A,B,Q}(\Z/p^k\Z)$ is nonsingular for every prime power $p^k$.} \end{defn} To see that this gcd condition is connected to the singularity of $S_{A,B,Q}$, we recall that the singularity of $S_{A,B,Q}$ is given by $x=y=Q(u,v)=0$.
 By viewing the singularity as a boundary divisor, we can view these points in the framework developed by Derenthal and Wilsch \cite{DerenthalWilsch} and by Chambert-Loir and Tschinkel \cite{ChambertLoirTschinkel} for rational points that are integral with respect to boundary divisors.
 In both of the aforementioned papers, and the later work of Santens \cite{Santens}, conjectures are formulated for counting integral points with respect to boundary divisors under certain geometric assumptions (for example, split log-Fano varieties) that $S_{A,B,Q}\backslash\{x=y=Q(u,v)=0\}$ does not satisfy.
 Furthermore, it is both expected, and verified through our parameterization of the integral points, that the set of integral points with respect to the singularity is contained in a thin set.
-It is also of note that in many formulations of Manin's conjecture for integral points one excludes a thin set, so it is unclear what the expected asymptotic should be for these points.\\
+It is also of note that in many formulations of Manin's conjecture for integral points one excludes a thin set, so it is unclear what the expected asymptotic should be for these points.
+We, however, expect that a modification of this method will produce a lower bound towards Manin's conjecture, unless there are obstructions to rational points on certain fibers; this will be explained further in Remark \ref{rem: all rational points}. \\

-We must further restrict which integers $A$, $B$, and positive-definite quadratic forms $Q(u,v)$ we study; this assumption comes from the automorphic techniques in our method for counting points (as discussed in detail in the Appendix.)
+We must further restrict which integers $A$, $B$, and positive-definite quadratic forms $Q(u,v)$ we study; this assumption comes from the automorphic techniques in our method for counting points.
 Let $\mathcal{F}(A,B)$ denote the finite set of binary quartic forms with invariants $-4A$ and $-4B$, up to equivalence by $\SL_2(\Z)$.